jbae49/juliasrandomdiary/0411_gummiesnfoundry.md

 <br />

 I went to the edm party last night 🎧.
-I had gummies (it was my first time lol!) so I was a bit high and sober and had fun (afair) thanks to that I slept A LOT today.
+I had gummies and sober and had fun (afair) thanks to that I slept A LOT today.
 I went with my neighbor and he drove me home so luckily I was able to come back home safely.
-He’s a phd student studying pharmaceutical science and he’s from the bay area and loves drugs. btw I’m feeling really lonely these days thinking of buying a pillow to cuddle with haha :/
+He’s a phd student studying pharmaceutical science and he loves drugs.
+Hmm I think I’m feeling really lonely these days

 <br />
 <br />